sonatype-nexus-community/nexus-repository-helm/docs/HELM_USER_DOCUMENTATION.md

 ### Configuring Helm

 Configuring Helm to use Nexus Repository is fairly easy!
-Once you have Helm up and running you'll want to run a command similar to the following:
+Once you have Helm up and running with at least one chart uploaded, you would like to run a command similar to the following:

 ```
 helm repo add nexusrepo http://localhost:8081/repository/helm-proxy/